m-freitag/website-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
 I am currently a M.A.
-Student at the Geschwister-Scholl-Institut of Political Science (LMU Munich) and Research Assistant at the Chair of Empirical Political Research and Policy Analysis.
+Student at the Geschwister-Scholl-Institut of Political Science (LMU Munich) and a Research Assistant at the Chair of Empirical Political Research and Policy Analysis.

 My research interests include political behaviour, political economy and preference formation.
 Further, I have a strong interest in statistical methodology, causal inference (especially causal graphs) and statistical programming with R and Julia.
-I taught M.A.-level lab sessions and TA'd at the ECPR Winter School in Methods and Techniques.
+I taught M.A.-level lab sessions and assisted with teaching at the ECPR Winter School in Methods and Techniques.